jravier/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

     + Calculating some frequency-domain variables from these output.
     + Calculating some higher level variables from the 2 *variable sets* above.
 More on this below...
 * Second, calculating statistically meaningful data out of the first step results, over the length of an observation: *mean*, *median*, *standard deviation*, *min*, *max*, etc.
-    + These are the 561 features, aka the **final Source Variables**.
+    + These are the source's final 561 features and so, our **Source Variables**.

-The source data contains a file describing the produced features, their units and how they were obtained : features_info.txt.
+The source data contains a CodeBook describing the produced features, their units and how they were obtained : features_info.txt.

 #### Source Structure
 For each set (*train* & *test*), the data is broken down into 3 files: